JoshuaYerdon/JoshuaYerdon/README.md

 # Hello, I'm Joshua👋🏽
-I'm a recent graduate with a strong passion for technology and a commitment to improving.
+I'm a recent graduate, seeking my first shot to contribute and grow in tech.

 ## 📊 Data Analyst Projects: